Yunzi: Caring for yunzi

 Like other types of Go stones, yunzi are washed and dried using a gentle soap solution to remove any dust from the packaging/manufacturing process.
 Although a light coat of oil, wiped clean, will help yunzi stones appear at their best, care must be taken in oiling yunzi.
 Because vegetable oils, such as olive or canola oil, will oxidise and become rancid over time, they should not be applied to yunzi to avoid developing an unpleasant odor.
 Instead, common practice is to use an unscented mineral oil to oil yunzi; alternatively, stones may be washed but remain unoiled; over time, the natural oils incurred by human touch will polish yunzi to a sheen.

-Like glass Go stones, yunzi are very durable.
+Like glass Go stones, yunzi are durable.
 However, like glass stones, yunzi are still at risk for chipping if they are dropped or otherwise come into sharp contact with hard surfaces such as metal, tile, or stone.